-By Max Morris.
-Last Updated 12th May 2022.
+By Richie Billing.
+Last Updated 17th November 2023.
 If you have been injured in a road traffic accident that was not your fault, you might be wondering whether or not you could be eligible to claim compensation for your injuries and how you could go about doing so.
 Making a compensation claim for a car accident may be something you have no previous experience of, and it could be difficult to know how to start.
 You may be wondering whether to get a car accident lawyer to help you.

 This guide offers advice on whether you should get a lawyer after a car accident, the benefits of doing so, and what kinds of road traffic accident claims they could help with.
 We’ll also offer insight into the personal injury claims time limit that might apply to your claim, as well as information concerning compensation payout amounts for some injuries relating to car accidents.

 You may be wondering how to find a lawyer for a car accident.
 We can put you in touch with a lawyer or solicitor who provides specialised car accident legal services.
 Their expertise and insight could help you receive the compensation you deserve.

 If you would like to ask further questions or need a car accident lawyer to begin your claim, please do not hesitate to get in touch.
 Contact details can be found at the end of this guide.

 - How Much Could I Claim With A Car Accident Lawyer – Compensation Calculator

 - Could A Car Accident Lawyer Help Me Claim Special Damages?